Pecan-Street/daycent-docker-aws/README.md

 ### Running

-This was built with the assumption that inputs would be downloaded from a compressed diretory stored on AWS S3, and also pushes outputs back there.
-It would be pretty simple to modify it to just work with a mounted volume into the running container's `/daycent` diretory though.
+This was built with the assumption that inputs would be downloaded from a compressed directory stored on AWS S3, and also pushes outputs back there.
+It would be pretty simple to modify it to just work with a mounted volume into the running container's `/daycent` directory though.
 Perhaps at some point I'll make that an option.
 Speaking of options:

 #### Command Line Options: